Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Ta-da!
-Now we have succesfully read the GeoPackage from the given Zip-file into a variable `buildings`.
+Now we have succesfully read the GeoPackage from the given ZIP file into a variable `buildings`.

-However, sometimes you might have multiple files and folders stored inside a Zip-archive as in the example below:
+However, sometimes you might have multiple files and folders stored inside a ZIP archive as in the example below:
 <!-- #endregion -->

 ```python